 This function is available only to authorized specialists!
+Only use this function after consultation with your machine tool builder.

 The TNCdiag function evaluates status and diagnostic information of HEIDENHAIN components with emphasis on the drive motors, and presents it graphically.